Cervical Radiofrequency Ablation Injections

 - If you have had sedation, you must be accompanied by a responsible adult, 18 or over, to drive you home or ride with you in a taxi.

-Most patients can walk around immediately after the procedure and go back to work 24 to 72 hours later.
-Pain relief is typically experienced within 10 days, although relief may be immediate for some patients and take up to three weeks for others.
-Pain relief from RFA can last from 6-12 months, and in some cases, relief can last for years.
+- Most patients can walk around immediately after the procedure and go back to work 24 to 72 hours later.
+Pain relief is typically experienced within ten days, although relief may be immediate for some patients and take up to three weeks for others.
+Pain relief from RFA can last from 6 to 12 months, and in some cases, relief can last for years.